 - The muscle at the top of the stomach usually keeps our stomach contents in.
 If we have eaten something that has weakened this muscle, acid can reflux up from the stomach into the oesophagus and may cause heartburn.
 Several foods, such as fatty, oily or acidic dishes and spicy foods are also thought to have this weakening affect4 5

-- Spicy foods can often be foods with a high fat content, such as curries and chorizo.
-High fat foods get digested slowly, increasing the chance of higher stomach acid levels and therefore potentially heartburn
+- Spicy foods can often be foods with high-fat content, such as curries and chorizo.
+High-fat foods get digested slowly, increasing the chance of higher stomach acid levels and therefore potentially heartburn

 Which spicy foods are the ones to avoid6?

 If eating any type of spicy foods results in you getting heartburn, then you'll already be aware of what to avoid.
 However, spicy foods that include the following ingredients may be of particular concern as triggers of heartburn:

 - Onions and garlic - present in so many spicy dishes that there are too many to list, but particularly those that contain raw onions.